im-tomu/tomu.im/index.md

 I'm fully open source and am buildable by hobbyists!
 Designed for 2-factor authentication, usb experiments, or anything else you can think of.

-I'm also available on [Crowd Supply](https://www.crowdsupply.com/sutajio-kosagi/tomu/)!
-Fully assembled and tested.
+I'm also available on [Crowd Supply](https://www.crowdsupply.com/sutajio-kosagi/tomu/), fully assembled and tested.

+<hr><br><br>

 # Getting Started!

+Got a Tomu?
+Great!
+Here's how to get started.
+First you need a case, then you need the drivers.

 Because Tomu fits entirely inside your USB port, you need something to keep it from falling out.
 Early Tomu prototypes were held in place using a business card folded over and wedged in the USB port, but newer releases have support for 3D printed cases.